aguirreLCD/calculator/README.md

-This is a project to learn how to create and run a .NET console application by using Visual Studio Code and the .NET CLI.
+This is a project to learn how to:

+- create and run a .NET console application by using Visual Studio Code and the .NET CLI.
+- manage multiple projects;
+- debug;
+- publish;

 # Using Visual Studio Code: